tommarxdev/tommarxdev/README.md

 Hi!
 My name is Tom Marx 😃
 ========================================================================================================================================

-🌍 Web3 Developer specializing in Front-End, Back-End, and Blockchain Development.
+🌐 Web3 Developer | Front-End, Back-End, & Blockchain Enthusiast
-I am passionate about building decentralized applications that enhance user experience and drive innovation in the blockchain space.
-With expertise in technologies such as React, Node.js, and smart contract development, I create scalable solutions that bridge the gap between traditional web and blockchain technologies.
-I thrive in collaborative environments, continuously learning and adapting to the evolving Web3 landscape.
+I am passionate about building decentralized applications that enhance user experience and drive innovation in the blockchain space. 💻 With expertise in technologies such as React, Node.js, and smart contract development, I create scalable solutions that bridge the gap between traditional web and blockchain technologies. 🚀 I thrive in collaborative environments, continuously learning and adapting to the evolving Web3 landscape. 🌱
 <br/>

 ### Skills